Overview

 client_transaction_id=txn_1type=disbursementtransfer_type=cardsettlement_date=2025-03-31

-- (Seasoning Period) Receivables are held by Lead for 3 business days.
+- (Hold Period) Lead holds receivables for 3 business days.
 Example assumes 3-business-day hold.

 client_transaction_id=txn_2type=refundtransfer_type=cardsettlement_date=2025-04-01original_transaction_id=txn_1

-- (T+Business Day 3 = Thursday) Lead sends Loan Sales Request with following settlement summary.
+- (T+Business Day 3 = Thursday) Lead sends Sales Request with following settlement summary.

 | Field | Value |